The Swedish higher education system

 A good place to start in your search for information about studying in Sweden is to learn some basics about how the academic system here works.

 The academic year is split into autumn and spring semesters.
-The majority of courses and study programmes start in the autumn.
+The majority of courses and programmes start in the autumn.